-The last bright idea, then, which our politicians had was to construct in these unique landscapes and ecosystems a new form of development, which they promote with the peaceful name ‘green (!) islands’.
+The last bright idea, then, which our politicians had was to construct in these unique landscapes and ecosystems a new form of development, which they ironically promote under the name ‘green (!) islands’.

-As we read in the environmental studies of large wind farms, they show that ‘they will upgrade the development of the installation area’ and that the wind farms ‘will become a source of pride for the area and a triumph for the residents who will thus demonstrate their contemporary vision and environmental consciousness’!
+As we read in the environmental impact assessments of these planned industrial sized wind farms, they state that ‘they will upgrade the development of the installation area’ and that the wind farms ‘will become a source of pride for the area and a triumph for the residents who will thus demonstrate their contemporary vision and environmental consciousness’!
 This description is a clear affront to history, not to mention the intelligence of the islanders.

 In unique islands, then, such as Amorgos, Paros, Tinos, Andros, Ikaria, Samothraki and others as well as tiny islands such as Levitha and Kinaros, where there are few permanent residents living in perfect harmony with special important ecosystems, they are now preparing to install production units for wind energy on an industrial scale.
 Energy which will not only cover the needs of the residents, but most of which will be transported via submarine cables to urban centres and to large consumers, with works which 15-20 years from now will be outdated and have to be demolished.

 The basic motivation for using these locations is the free land.
-There could be equivalent industrial scale installations near to the cities – as happens in the rest of Europe – but that has a cost for the investors, while the mountains and islands are granted free and the expenses will be to a great degree subsidised – as a ‘green’ investment.
+There could be equivalent industrial scale installations near to the cities – as happens in the rest of Europe – but that has a cost for the investors, while the islands and mountains are granted free and the expenses will be to a great degree subsidised – as a ‘green’ investment.

 What are the preconditions of these investments?